MacEwanCMPT395/2023-01_Team3/PROGRAM.md

 * What will our for loops look like?
 * How will we determine how to place a class?
   * The class must be on certain days?

+Programming Order
+* We should make the algorithms for the data first
+* Like efficiently placing classes, etc.
+* We are not sure when we will be given the csv data so we should create our own data for now.
+Opening and dispersing the data into lists will be the easy part.
+  * If we make our program flexible, this shouldn't be an issue anyways.

+Data we need to make before the CSV is given to us to determine class order and whatnot
+* Schedule information

+## Editor Approach:
+* Semester
+  * Start and End Semester Dates
+  * Holiday and Cancellation Dates
+* Weekly
+  * Weekly restrictions (only certain days, or NOT on only certain days)
+* Daily
+* Half Hour Increments
+* Hourly Limitations (i.e. before or after a certain time of day)
+  * These limitations can be given by the program the class is a part of.